wichert/lingua/README.rst

 Message extraction
 ==================

-The simplest way to extract all translateable messages is to point the ``pot-create`` tool at the root of your source tree.
+The simplest way to extract all translatable messages is to point the ``pot-create`` tool at the root of your source tree.

 ::